 Question 2: Does the marketing SaaS vendor have any information security accreditations?

 Have you ever seen companies claiming to ISO9001 or ISO4008 or ISOxyz accredited?
-Well, there is an ISO accreditation that for information security: ISO27001 and you should look for it or something similar like SOC2 when you’re evaluating your next marketing SaaS vendor.
+Well, there is an ISO accreditation that for information security: ISO27001.
+You should look for it or something similar like SOC2 when you’re evaluating your next marketing SaaS vendor.

 These accreditations are not an ironclad guarantee that the accredited vendor’s SaaS product is ACTUALLY free of security vulnerabilities.
-But such accreditations do signal that they have the policies and processes in place and if their teams actually follow those processes then their applications should be pretty secure.
+But such accreditations do signal that they have the policies and processes in place.
+If their teams actually follow those processes then their applications should be pretty secure.

 Question 3: When did the vendor last conduct a penetration test on their application and infrastructure?